paritytech/polkadot-sdk/docs/contributor/commands-readme.md

 # Running Commands in PRs

 You can run commands in PRs by triggering it via comment.
 It will use the context of your PR and post the results back.
+Note: it works only for members of the `paritytech` organization.

 ## Usage